What else is there to eat?

 to fed ruminant meat-and-bone meal to any other ruminant.
 Lambs

 are not usually fed poultry waste products due to copper toxicity

 issues.
-Almost all lambs consume consume all-vegetarian diets with "natural"
+Almost all lambs consume all-vegetarian diets with all natural

 As with people, water is the most important "nutrient" that sheep need.

 How much they consume depends upon their age, size, and production